ssukhani78/digital-kudos-wall-backend/docs/testing/SOP-ComponentTests.md

   });
   ```

+### 5.1.
+Test Setup and Teardown

+- **Standard:** For a test suite (`describe` block) that targets a single component, common setup logic, especially the instantiation of mocks, SHOULD be placed in a `beforeEach` hook.
+- **Rationale:** This reduces code duplication across tests, making the suite cleaner and easier to maintain.
+It also ensures a clean set of mocks for every single test case, preventing test-to-test contamination.

+### 5.2.
+Assertion Granularity in Component Tests

+- **Standard:** Assertions in component tests SHOULD focus on the public contract: HTTP status codes, response body structure, and essential headers.
+They SHOULD also verify that the component correctly interacts with its dependencies (e.g., asserting that a repository's `save` method was called).
+They SHOULD NOT re-test fine-grained business logic that is covered by unit tests.
+- **Rationale:** The goal is to test the integration and wiring of the classes within the component.
+For example, if a use case has complex validation rules, the component test should only verify that invalid input leads to the correct error response (e.g., a 400 Bad Request).
+The specific validation rules and their corresponding error messages should be exhaustively tested in that use case's own sociable unit tests.
+This prevents brittle tests and respects the test pyramid.

 ## 6. What These Tests Are NOT

 - **Not Unit Tests:** They are not focused on a single class but on the collaboration between several classes (route, controller, use case).